- Get Support

 · Analysis of our current EDI picture to understand where/if WWTW is under-represented in any area.

-· Learning from others through conversations, adopting a curious mindset, and listing without judgement.
+· Learning from others through conversations, adopting a curious mindset, and listening without judgement.

 Further (and continued) training for